bchareyre/yade-mpi/doc/sphinx/installation.rst

 correct name in the first line (for instance, trusty, jessie or wheezy).
 For the list of currently supported distributions, please visit `yade-dem.org/packages <http://yade-dem.org/packages/>`_.

-After that you can normally start Yade using "yadedaily" or "yadedaily-batch" command. yadedaily on older distributions can have some disabled features due to older library versions, shipped with particular distribution.
+After that you can normally start Yade using the command ``yadedaily`` or ``yadedaily-batch``.
+``yadedaily`` on older distributions can have some disabled features due to older library versions, shipped with particular distribution.

-Git-repository for packaging stuff is available on `GitHub <https://github.com/yade/yadedaily/>`_.
+The Git-repository for packaging stuff is available on `GitHub <https://github.com/yade/yadedaily/>`_.
-Each branch corresponds to one distribution e.g. trusty, jessie etc.
+Each branch corresponds to one distribution, e.g., trusty, jessie etc.
-The scripts for building all of this stuff is `here <https://github.com/yade/trunk/tree/master/scripts/ppa>`_.
+The scripts for building all of this stuff are `here <https://github.com/yade/trunk/tree/master/scripts/ppa>`_.
-It uses pbuilder to build packages, so all packages are building in a clean environment.
+It uses "pbuilder" to build packages, so all packages are built in a clean environment.

-If you do not need yadedaily-package any more, just remove the corresponding line in /etc/apt/sources.list and the package itself::
+If you do not need ``yadedaily``-package any more, just remove the corresponding line in /etc/apt/sources.list and the package itself::

 	sudo apt-get remove yadedaily